okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 ---
-title: Customize the Okta URL and email domains
+title: Customize the Okta URL and email notification domains
 excerpt: Learn how to add a custom domain name to your Okta organization and configure a custom email notification domain.
 layout: Guides
 ---

-This guide teaches you how to customize the Okta URL domain and how to configure a custom email domain.
+This guide teaches you how to customize the Okta URL domain and how to configure a custom email notification domain.

 ---